dnth/dnth.github.io/content/blog/microsense_a_deep_learning_powered_cell_counting_app_with_flutter/index.md

 Did I mention that all the tools used in this project are open-source and free of charge?
 Yes!!
 If you're ready let's begin.

-### Model Development with IceVision
+### Model Development
+In general, developing a deep learning model requires three basic steps.
+Firstly, a dataset needs to be in place to perform the task at hand.
+In this post we will need a dataset with annotated microalgae images.
+Secondly, we need a framework to construct a deep learning model.
+Some widely used ones include PyTorch and Tensorflow.
+Fastai is a wrapper built on top of PyTorch to make training deep learning models faster and more effective.
+Many Fastai students have won competitions using the techniques introduced in the Fastai [course](https://www.youtube.com/watch?v=_QUEXsHfsA0&list=PLfYUBJiXbdtRL3FMB3GoWHRI8ieU6FhfM&ab_channel=JeremyHoward).

-In this section we are going to start developing our deep learning model using IceVision with a custom dataset.
+In this post, we will be using a computer vision library known as IceVision.
-You can either choose to develop the model on your local machine or in the cloud.
-For simplicity, we will be using Google Colab to develop this model.
-[Here](https://colab.research.google.com/github/dnth/dnth.github.io/blob/main/content/blog/microsense_a_deep_learning_powered_cell_counting_app_with_flutter/training_vfnet.ipynb) is an accompanying Colab notebook if you wish to follow along.
+IceVision is a computer vision focused library built to work with Fastai training loop.
+There are hundreds of deep learning models available on IceVision for various computer vision tasks such as object detection, instance segmentation and panoptic segmentation.
+It's very easy to get started with IceVision, check out the getting started tutorial notebook [here](https://github.com/airctic/icevision/blob/master/notebooks/getting_started_object_detection.ipynb).

 #### Preparing the dataset
 Before embarking on any machine learning work, we must ensure that we have a dataset to work on.